opensearch-project/ml-commons/docs/tutorials/agent_framework/Chatbot_with_RAG.md

   "app_type": "chat_with_rag"
 }
 ```
-Note the agent id, you will use it in next step.
+Note the agent ID; you will use it in the next step.

 ## 3. Test Agent

-`conversational` agent supports `verbose`.
-You can set it as `true` to see detail steps.
+The `conversational` agent supports a `verbose` option.
+You can set `verbose` to `true` to obtain detailed steps.

-Or you can use get trace data API.
+Alternatively, you can use the Get Trace Data API:
 ```
 GET _plugins/_ml/memory/message/message_id/traces
 ```

 ### 3.1 Start new conversation
-- Example1: ask question related to tech news
+- Example 1: Ask a question related to tech news:
 ```
 POST _plugins/_ml/agents/your_agent_id/_execute
 {